caffeineflo/ios-sdk/README.md

-# Marketo Mobile SDK for iOS 0.7.1
+# Marketo Mobile SDK for iOS 0.7.4

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 Installation instructions and more are [here](http://developers.marketo.com/documentation/mobile/ "Marketo for Mobile").

 Change Log

+v0.7.4
+- Exposed removeDevicePushToken() method

 v0.7.1
 - Handling notification in loadingOptions for iOS 10 to track tap activity when app is closed.